 The task

 As said earlier, the application is still under development - doing the Big Bang was not a viable option.
-And even if there is no one currently working on the application, it is still not a good approach in this scenario.
-So I needed a concept to go from .NET Framework 4.8 to .NET 6 step-by-step and in an iterative way.
-Best case scenario: You have multiple JIRA Tickets that can be done from time to time until the whole application is migrated.
+And even if no one is currently working on the application, it is still not a good approach in this scenario.
+So, I needed a concept to go from .NET Framework 4.8 to .NET 6 step-by-step and in an iterative way.
+Best case scenario: You have multiple JIRA Tickets that can be done occasionally until the whole application is migrated.

-Before we go into detail we have to clarify something really important: Some terminology, because this will be important throughout the whole post.
+Before we go into detail, we have to clarify something important: Some terminology, because this will be important throughout the whole post.

 .NET Standard / .NET Framework / .NET

-We have to understand what are these 3 different words.
+We have to understand what these three different words are.
 Let's start with the official picture from Microsoft:

 The last part sounds "odd".
 But imagine .NET Standard like an interface (or multiple thousand interfaces and classes) that a client has to implement.
 The client would be .NET Framework or .NET.